EBay v. Bidder's Edge: Origins of dispute

 Bidder's Edge ("BE") was founded in 1997 as an "aggregator" of auction listings.
 Its website provided a database of auction listings that BE automatically collected from various auction sites, including eBay.
 Accordingly, BE's users could easily search auction listings from throughout the web rather than having to go to each individual auction site.

+eBay's "User Agreement" (terms of use) and "robot exclusion headers" (robots.txt) disallowed crawling of auction listings without prior permission.

 In early 1998, eBay allowed BE to include Beanie Babies and Furby auction listings in BE's database.
 It is unclear whether BE scraped these listings from eBay or linked to them in some other format.
 However, on April 24, 1999, eBay verbally approved BE automatically "crawling" the eBay web site for a period of 90 days.

 During this time, the parties contemplated striking a formal license agreement.
 These negotiations did not conclude successfully because the parties could not agree on technical issues.
 Subsequently, in early 1999, BE added auction listings from many other sites in its database, including eBay's.
 Despite the integration of many websites' listings, nearly 69% of the listings in BE's database were from eBay.